Summer time in Europe: Countries not switching to and from summer time

 Spain, France, Belgium, and the Netherlands may also be thought of as observing "summer time" throughout the winter, and "double-summer time" during summer, because of their positions to the west of the central European time zone.

 Local observations

 In most of Europe, the word Summer is added to the name of each European time zone during this period: thus, in the UTC+01:00 time zone, Central European Time becomes Central European Summer Time (UTC+02:00).

 Austria

-Austria used summer time in 1916–1918, 1920, 1940–1948 (as part of Nazi Germany between 1940–1945), and since 1980.
+Austria used summer time in 1916–1918, 1920, 1940–1948 (as part of Nazi Germany between 1940 and 1945), and since 1980.

 Austria-Hungary

 Austria-Hungary used summer time during World War I in 1916, 1917, and 1918, in line with the German Empire.

 Bulgaria

 Summer time was introduced in Bulgaria in 1979 by a regulation of the Bulgarian Council of Ministers.
 Bulgaria observes the European Union rules for summer time.

 Croatia

 Croatia was a part of Yugoslavia as summer time was introduced in 1983.
 Yugoslavia was the last country in Europe introducing summer time.
 After gaining independence in the Croatian War of Independence in 1992, Croatia followed the Central European way to change the time on the last Sunday of March and on the last Sunday of October, respectively on the last Sunday of September till 1995.